ethersphere/swap-swear-and-swindle/README.md

 It calls the specific game witnesses contracts to testimony and validate for a submitted evidence.

-The SwearGame contract is align with the ABIs defined at SwearGameAbstract (courtroomabstract.sol).
+The SwearGame contract is aligned with the ABIs defined at SwearGameAbstract (courtroomabstract.sol).

 /// @notice () - a payable function which is used by the service as a deposit functionality